chelseachelle/aframe/docs/introduction/index.md

 [Installation]: ./installation.md
 [school]: https://aframe.io/school/

-The [Installation] page provides more options for getting started with A-Frame.
+The [Installation] page provides more options and a variety of resources for getting started with A-Frame.
 To get started learning A-Frame, check out [A-Frame School][school] for visual step-by-step lessons to complement the documentation.